mskutta/node-red-contrib-vl53l0x/README.md

 ## Implementation Notes

+* The distance in mm is returned as part of the payload.
 * Only doing minimal init and running in "default mode" which is good to about 1200 mm.
 * Calibration routines are not executed on the VL53L0X.
 A simple calibration tweak routine on the range data is used instead.
 * Using continuous ranging measurements.